wjrforcyber/TestABC/README.md

 - `AigCutTest, CutTruthVarNumAig` : Testing the number of words needed to be allocated for a number of variables, node that in ABC, a word length is always considered as 32 bits.
 - `AigCutTest, CutCollect` : Collecting cuts on a single AND node.
 Use the example AIG case from `AigTest, Simulation6InputsAig`.
 - `AigCutTest, CutLeavesSizeCollect` : Check the cut set difference when modifying the cut max leaf size.
+> [!NOTE]
+> Trivial cut is always the first one, which only contain the node itself.
+You will see the check in this example.
+- `AigCutTest, CutLeavesSizeCollectReal` : Every node type should have cuts, even only a single trivial one.

 ### Util
 - `UtilTest, UtilTruthHexPrint` : Showing how to print a truth table into a hex format.